Is earned media value (EMV) really valuable?

 Jeff Ernst - CEO & President, Symec - writing on CMO.com

-The issue with these earned media value equations, is that they rely on a lot of vanity metrics.
+The issue with these earned media value equations is that they rely on a lot of vanity metrics.
 Each of the above could help lead to misleading results -

 Are EMVs worthless?

 Not at all.
 It’s great for giving you a general overview of your marketing, PR and media strategy efforts.
-But it isn’t very data mature.
+But it isn’t very data-mature.

-EMVs are more of a stop gap.
+EMVs are more of a stopgap.
 Yes, they can help measure your media mentions, but they don’t demonstrate impact.
-How did those results lead to sales, growth and success.
+How did those results lead to sales, growth, and success?

 So, how do you calculate the value of earned media?